New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter: Introduction

-For the final detector a space of only $\sim3\u{cm}$ is foreseen between the Hadronic Calorimeter and the ECAL.
-All services (power, cooling, DAQ, mechanical support) must take place in this space, at one end of the cassettes.
+\paragraph{A compact DAQ:} a new DAQ system\cite{breton_calice_2020-1} has lately been set up, connecting 15 layers on a single readout Kapton, through low occupancy interface boards (SLBoard).
+For the final detector, a minimal space, of about 3\u{cm}, is foreseen between the Hadronic Calorimeter and the ECAL.
+This is demanded by the particle tracking between the two devices.
+All services (power, cooling, DAQ, mechanical support) must take place in this space.
+At the end of cassettes, a service board, dubbed SLboard, ensures the low- and high-voltage powering, DAQ clock and control distribution.

-A new DAQ system has lately been put in production; 15 layers, connected through their interface board (SLBoard), can be operated by a mezzanine board on a CORE module, via a single thin Kapton (see Fig~\ref{pic:DAQ}).
-It has been designed as a prototype of the final DAQ electronics~\cite{breton_calice_2020-1}.
-The SLBoard ensures low- and high-voltage powering, DAQ clock and control distribution.
 It presents a longitudinal span of less than 6\u{cm}, close to the design of 4.3\u{cm} ($3\u{cm} / \cos(45°)$), a height compatible with a layer spacing of 15\u{mm}, and leaves space for the active cooling pipe at the centre.

+Up to 15 SLboards can be operated by a Kapton connected to a mezzanine board on a `CORE' module, which has place for two of them.

-A labWindows-based acquisition and monitoring application controls and read the CORE module via a single USB2 cable.
-The data can be partially analysed online to provide basic or advanced distributions (number of hits per layer, hit maps, amplitude and time distribution...) for optimal or reduced acquisition speeds.
-An interface to the EUDAQ software developed for AIDA \& AIDA-2020~\cite{Liu:2019wim}, is provided; it allows for combined running with other compatible devices, such as the EUDET/AIDA telescope, the CALICE AHCAL, ...
+A labWindows based acquisition and monitoring application controls and read the CORE module via a single USB2 cable.
+The data can be partially analysed online to provide basic or advanced distributions (number of hits per layer, hit maps, amplitude, and time distribution… ) for optimal or reduced acquisition speeds.
+An interface to the EUDAQ acquisition software developed for AIDA \& AIDA-2020~\cite{ahlburg_eudaq-data_2020}, is provided; it allows for combined running with other compatible devices, such as the EUDET/AIDA telescope, or the CALICE AHCAL.